The Top 100 Foods High In Polyphenols

 The black chokeberry represents the first fruit—or even the first non-spice/herb—on this list.

-These berries are incredibly high in polyphenols, and they are full of compounds called anthocyanins (10).
+These berries are incredibly high in polyphenols, and they contain an abundance of compounds called anthocyanins (10).

-Anthocyanins are common in blue to dark purple/black plant foods, and they are what give blueberries, blackberries, and black chokeberries their color.
+Anthocyanins are prevalent in blue to dark purple/black plant foods, providing blueberries, blackberries, and black chokeberries with their characteristic color.

-For those with a sweet tooth, it might be better to steer clear of this one.
-Black chokeberries have a very bitter taste.
+For those with a sweet tooth, it might be advisable to avoid this one.
+Black chokeberries are renowned for their bitter taste.

 8. Dark Chocolate (1,664 mg per 100g)

-Dark chocolate is certainly the tastiest food so far, and it’s extremely rich in polyphenols too.
+Dark chocolate is arguably the tastiest food so far, and it’s extremely rich in polyphenols too.

 While cocoa use dates back to the pre-Olmec people of Mexico, the modern adaptation into chocolate bars didn’t happen until the mid-19th century.